outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Boolean
 **Default:** `false`
-**Recommended:** `false` for a more authentic ruleset **Requires restart:** Yes
+**Recommended:** `false` for a more authentic ruleset **Restart required:** Yes

 ### Description

-Adds the Candlelight random event as an additional normal random event.
+Enables the inauthentic Candlelight random event.

-The configuration explicitly identifies this as inauthentic content.
+When enabled, it adds an additional normal random event.

 ---